DuoGPT: Training-free Dual Sparsity through Activation-aware Pruning in LLMs

 Equation~\ref{eq:duo_l_update} defines the iterative framework, \name, which prunes and calibrates the model using a closed-form solution.
 For each row $\bn{w}$, the algorithm identifies the $p$-th weight for pruning by computing $p = \arg\min_{p}(\mathcal{L}_p)$, then calculates a compensation term $\Delta\bn{w}$ to update the remaining weights.
 This process repeats until the target pruning ratio $\mathtt{p^w}$ is achieved.

-Despite its theoretical soundness of effectively incorporating activation sparsity ($\hat{\bn{X}}$) into the calibration process and compensating the associated information loss with dense model's information ($\tilde{\bn{X}}$), the direct implementation of this framework becomes computationally infeasible for large-scale LLMs with billions of parameters.
+Despite its theoretically sound approach to effectively incorporating activation sparsity ($\hat{\bn{X}}$) into the calibration process and compensating the associated information loss with dense model's information ($\tilde{\bn{X}}$), the direct implementation of this framework becomes computationally infeasible for large-scale LLMs with billions of parameters.
 Two critical bottlenecks emerge: (1) A separate Hessian inverse ($\bn{H}^{-1}$) must be maintained and updated for each weight row at every iteration~\citep{frantar2023sparsegpt}.
 (2) Selecting which weight to prune requires computing the loss $\mathcal{L}$ in Equation~\ref{eq:duo_l_update} for every candidate weight, followed by recalculating the corresponding compensation term $\Delta\bn{w}$ after pruning.

 The naive implementation results in a total computational complexity of $\mathcal{O}(nmk^2 + nk^3)$ for a single layer.
 In the context of LLM calibration, both $m$ and $k$ reach substantial values (e.g., $m = 128 \times 2048 = 262{,}144$ and $k = 4096$ for LLaMA-2-7B), far exceeding the practical limits of modern GPUs.
 An efficient implementation is therefore essential, as detailed in the following section.